 Gartner, Inc. 2019, Gartner’s Magic Quadrant Methodology page provides its description.

-In addition to the text descriptions, the Magic Quadrant scatter plot diagrams place vendors into X and Y axis coordinates based on their points scored for “Ability to Execute” on the Y Axis and “Completeness of Vision” on the X Axis.
-There are arrows pointing upward on the Y Axis and to the right on the X Axis.
+In addition to the text descriptions, the Magic Quadrant scatter plot diagrams place vendors into X, and Y-axis coordinates based on their points scored for “Ability to Execute” on the Y-Axis and “Completeness of Vision” on the X-Axis.
+Arrows are pointing upward on the Y-Axis and to the right on the X-Axis.

 How Charts Can Lie